dasevo/Steamworks2017-preseason18-19/README.md

 climber is finished and works - all values of the right Y-axis are running only in one direction (we don't want to cook the motor)

-ControlledRotate is used for driving (it is easier to handle when it is defined with the gyro
+ControlledRotate is used for teleOp driving (it is easier to handle when it is defined together with the gyro)

 Proper comments in the code coming later